 The De Long star ruby (100 carats) is an oval cabochon which is located in The American Museum of Natural History in New York.
 It was purchased by Edith Haggin DeLong from Martin Ehrmann for $21,400.

-The Peace Ruby (43 carats uncut) is a 25 carat faceted round brilliant.
+The Peace Ruby (43 carats uncut) is a 25 carat faceted round-shape brilliant stone.

-The Anne of Brittany Ruby (105 carats) is a polished but irregular gem and is housed in the Louvre in Paris.
+The Anne of Brittany Ruby (105 carats) is a polished, but irregular gemstone and is housed in the Louvre in Paris.